-Daniel is a second year Medical Science student at Dalhousie University.
+Daniel is a fourth year Medical Science student at Dalhousie University.
 He completed his BFA in Film at NSCAD University in 2015.

 Parent Research Assistant